Pants Rowland

-Clarence Henry "Pants" Rowland (February 12, 1878 – May 17, 1969) was a Major League Baseball manager for the Chicago White Sox from 1915 through 1918 who went on to become a major figure in minor league baseball.
+Clarence Henry "Pants" Rowland (February 12, 1878 – May 17, 1969) was an American Major League Baseball manager for the Chicago White Sox from 1915 through 1918 who went on to become a major figure in minor league baseball.
 He was born in Platteville, Wisconsin.
 In his varied career that spanned parts of six decades, he was a catcher, scout, major league umpire, minor and major league manager, and a boisterous baseball executive.

 Career

 He started in baseball at age nine, where he earned his nickname, "Pants", from base-running antics while wearing his father's workday overalls at games of the Dubuque (Iowa) Ninth Street Blues.

 Rowland served as a reserve catcher in the minor leagues.
 Never a great player, his love of the game drove him to find other occupations.

 Pants worked as a scout in the Illinois–Indiana–Iowa League—the so-called "Three-I" League—for the Dubuque Miners.
 He worked his way into a managerial job, which proved to be his early calling.

 He then became the manager of the Three-I League Peoria Distillers in 1914.
 After the 1914 season, on December 17, Charles Comiskey, possibly as much for his legendary cheapness as for Rowland's talent, surprised White Sox fans and Chicago journalists when he called on Rowland to manage the White Sox.

 In his first year, Rowland and the White Sox finished 93-61, third in the American League; the next year, he finished second.
 In 1917, he led them to a 100-54 record and a World Series title when they beat the New York Giants.
-Disagreements with Comiskey got him fired the following season, which, given the state of affairs on the White Sox that led up to the Black Sox Scandal, probably saved his reputation.
+Disagreements with Comiskey got him fired the following season, which, given the state of affairs on the White Sox leading up to the Black Sox Scandal, probably saved his reputation.

 Rowland's all-time record was 339-247 in 591 games, a .591 winning percentage.
 Kid Gleason succeeded Rowland as the next manager of the White Sox.

 Rowland served as an American League umpire for five years (1923-1927), calling games with the likes of Babe Ruth.